-Medicaid-funded assisted living is another of the nursing home alternatives for long-term care.
+Medicaid-funded assisted living is another nursing home alternative for long-term care.
 Assisted living is a type of housing for the elderly and disabled in which supervision and care is provided.
 This home-like setting is for persons who do not require extensive care, but who cannot live 100% independently.
 Generally, assistance with activities of daily living (ADLs), like bathing, dressing, transferring (i.e., from bed to chair), medication management, housekeeping and laundry services, meals, social and recreational activities, and limited skilled nursing is available.
-In addition to Medicaid covering the cost of assisted living services, Medicaid may also pay for some other benefits, such as personal emergency response systems.
+In addition to Medicaid-funded assisted living services, Medicaid may also pay for additional benefits, such as personal emergency response systems.
 The exact benefits available via Medicaid is state and program specific.
 Medicaid, however, will not pay the room and board portion of assisted living fees.

-Some assisted living residences also offer memory care, which is specialized care to meet the needs of persons with Alzheimer’s disease and related dementias.
-Sometimes called Alzheimer’s care units, residents receive a greater degree of supervision and there is a higher level of security to prevent wandering, which is common in persons with dementia.
-Not all assisted living facilities offer memory care.
+Some assisted living residences offer memory care.
+This is specialized care to meet the needs of persons with Alzheimer’s disease and related dementias.
+Sometimes called Alzheimer’s care units, residents receive a greater degree of supervision.
+There is also a higher level of security to prevent wandering, which is common in persons with dementia.
+To be clear, memory care is not available in all assisted living facilities.

 For more information about Medicaid-funded assisted living and memory care, including eligibility criteria, click here.